lineality/Online_Voting_Using_One_Time_Pads/README.md

 - ideology (e.g. from French revolution)
 - optimism (From Candid)

+### What does it mean to discuss a topic?
+- Listening
+- Questions
+- empirical/STEM grounding
+- fact-checking
+- statistical legitimacy

 # Edge Case or non-edge case definitions
 - definine where database/datastructure time and clock sync issues are edge cases or not edge cases